fxlin/p2-concurrency/exp1.md

 ## Conclusion

 We have seen the necessity of synchronization and understood the basic structure of the benchmark.
 Play with the given benchmark and reproduce the results above.
-After that, proceed to the [exercises](./2a-exercises.md).
+After that, proceed to the assignments.